radareorg/radare2-book/analysis/code_analysis.md

 | ahS jz             set asm.syntax=jz for this opcode
 ```

-One of the most common case is to set a particular numeric base for immediates:
+One of the most common cases is to set a particular numeric base for immediates:

 ```
 [0x00003d54]> ahi?